-To calculate safely managed sanitation the JMP estimates, like in the MDG period, the proportion of improved sanitation facilities not shared with other households (sewer connections, septic tanks and other improved facilities such as improved pit latrines) from which excreta are
+To calculate safely managed sanitation the JMP estimates the proportion of improved sanitation facilities not shared with other households (sewer connections, septic tanks and other improved facilities such as improved pit latrines) from which excreta are

 - safely disposed in situ (contained and not emptied, or emptied and buried on site), or